Disclaimer: This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Prepping

-Since buying this pattern years ago, I have gone up two sizes.
+Since buying this pattern years ago, I have gone up and down sizes.
 I thought I’d save money by resizing the one I had.

-For the most part, I’d grade it by adding ½ inch for each size up.
+For the most part, I’d grade it by adding 1/2 or 3/8 inch for each size up or down.

 Construction